-Associate in Arts Degree Emphasis in Criminology
+Associate of Science Degree Criminology

-This two-year Associate in Arts Degree with an emphasis in Criminology is designed for the student interested in transferring to a senior institution and completing a Bachelor of Arts Degree in Criminology.
+This two-year Associate in Science Degree in Criminology is designed for the student interested in transferring to a senior institution and completing a Bachelor of Arts Degree in Criminology.
 The program combines a broad background of courses in core Criminology courses with a sound liberal arts education.